Spherical space forms revisited

 For type~\ref{type-VI} we know $M\sim(2A_5\times A)\cdot2$ and $O(M)=A$.
 Also, $A$ decomposes as the direct sum of its subgroup inverted by the nontrivial element $t$ of $M/(2A_5\times A)\iso\Z/2$ and its subgroup fixed pointwise by~$t$.
 The latter subgroup is central in $M$, hence trivial, so $t$ inverts $A$ as claimed.
-Its image in $\Out 2A_5$ is nontrivial by the definition of type~\ref{type-VI} groups.
+Also, $t$'s image in $\Out 2A_5$ is nontrivial by the definition of type~\ref{type-VI} groups.